Nam-Duong427/CTF/reverse engineering/gogo/solution.md

 ```
 As you can see, it takes our input and XORs it with a given key string.
 To get the correct input, we need to perform a reverse XOR.
-According to the given code, v4 ^ key = input
+According to the given code, v4 ^ key = input.

 We already have the key string, but where is the v4?
 So in next steps, we need to find v4.